jorgealarcon07/QuantFinanceResearch/README.md

  ## Phase projects

+ ### First approach

- 1. Abstracts extraction about papers on the main topics about Quan Finance
+ 1. Abstracts extraction about papers on the main topics about Quan Finance on the last 20 years

  - Asset Pricing Models
  - Financial Risk
  - Financial Derivatives